Skip to main content

 2. Connect to the cluster

-3. Create EnvoyProxy
+3. Create an EnvoyProxy object

 1. Create a yaml file with a manifest for the EnvoyProxy object.